Mission & Goals of the PA Program

 b.
 Service to the community as a student portfolio requirement

-- Service-learning synopsis to be included in final portfolio for graduation
+• Service-learning synopsis to be included in final portfolio for graduation

-6. Create a climate of inclusion
+6. Foster a climate of belonging

 The success of the program meeting this goal is demonstrated through: